TailorHub-Mad/senior-backend-challenge/README.md

 ## The Challenge

 The task is to write a restaurants application in TypeScript.
 Attached below are a series of steps you can take for guidance progressively.

+## Mandatory deliverables

+1. **Postman (or Insomnia) collection** covering every required endpoint, with ready-to-use variables/environments targeting the local backend.
+Ship the collection inside the repo (e.g. `docs/tailor.postman_collection.json`) so we can import it directly.
+2. **Hexagonal architecture + DDD with CQS/CQRS**: keep a clear split between domain/application/infrastructure layers and model commands/queries explicitly.
+Frameworks such as **NestJS** are recommended because they ease these patterns (modules, providers, CQRS package), but you may use another stack as long as the architecture is evident and documented.
+3. **Postgres database**: the API must run against Postgres populated with the canonical seed provided here.
+Use the included `docker-compose.yml` and `postgres/init.sql` snapshot to stay aligned.

 ## Backend

 We have a simple SQLite database with some tables.
 Create a an API with the following endpoints:
-At Tailor, we use TypeScript, Express and NestJS for our projects, but feel free to use any other framework you are comfortable with.
+At Tailor, we use TypeScript, Express and NestJS for our projects, but feel free to use any other framework you are comfortable with (as long as the architecture described above is respected).

 ### Public endpoints:
 	1. GET /restaurants: